IndaPlus22/sakao-jblomlof-tarnvik-daniels5-project/docs/specification.md

 Since we are 4 devolopers working on the project and creating a simple 2d program we deem it feasibile to accomplish this.

 ### Workflow
+The workflow for creating a 2-dimensional physics engine that allows for the spawning of objects can be broken down into several steps:

+* Requirements gathering: Define the scope and requirements of the project.
+This includes identifying the necessary features such as object spawning, simple and complex shapes, joints, and physics simulation.
+* Architecture design: Decide on the architecture of the physics engine, taking into account the requirements gathered in step 1.
+This includes selecting a programming language and any relevant libraries or frameworks that will be used.
+* Object spawning: Implement the ability to spawn objects in the physics engine.
+This involves creating a data structure that can hold object properties such as position, velocity, mass, and shape.
+* Simple shape support: Add support for simple shapes such as rectangles, circles, and triangles.
+This involves creating the appropriate collision detection algorithms for each shape and updating the object properties based on the laws of physics.
+* Complex shape support: Implement the ability to create complex shapes by combining simple shapes with joints.
+This requires creating a data structure for joints and developing algorithms to update the positions of objects connected by joints.
+* Physics simulation: Implement the physics simulation engine.
+This includes incorporating gravity, friction, and other physical forces into the simulation.
+It also requires implementing collision detection and resolution algorithms to handle interactions between objects.
+* Testing: Test the physics engine by creating and simulating different scenarios.
+This includes testing object spawning, simple and complex shapes, joints, and physics simulation.
+* Refinement: Refine the physics engine based on feedback from testing.
+This may involve optimizing code, improving algorithms, or adding new features.
+* Documentation: Document the physics engine, including how to use it and any limitations or constraints.

+Overall, the workflow involves a combination of design, coding, testing, and refinement to create a robust and functional 2-dimensional physics engine.